Rotheca myricoides: Traditional

-Recent Studies
+Recent studies

 A 2019 study looked at freeze-dried extracts of the Rotheca myricoides and found that they possess significant anti-hyperglycemic and antidyslipidemic effects on a type 2 diabetes rat model.
 The antidyslipidemic effects included decreased total plasma cholesterol, LDL-cholesterol, serum triglyceride and increased HDL-cholesterol.
 The freeze-dried extracts also lowered the serum uric levels and hepatic triglycerides and hepatic weight.
 This study confirms the effectiveness of the traditional medicine to manage diabetes in Kenya.
 The mechanism for the antidiabetic effects is due to the modulation of PPAR-γ.

 A 2008 study found that Rotheca myricoides had antimutagenic properties.
 The leaf extract of the species and DCM and MeOH extracts shows clear anti-mutagenicity.
 The antimutagenic properties were seen even at low doses of 0.05 mg/L.

-Rotheca myricoides is one ingredient (along with four African medicinal plants: Clerodendrum glabrum E. Mey.
-Lamiaceae, Gladiolus dalenii van Geel, and Senna occidentalis (L.) Link) in a new COVID-19 therapeutic candidate called PHELA.
+Rotheca myricoides is one ingredient (along with four African medicinal plants: Clerodendrum glabrum E. Mey., Lamiaceae, Gladiolus dalenii van Geel, and Senna occidentalis (L.) Link) in a new COVID-19 therapeutic candidate called PHELA.
 In vitro testing found that PHELA inhibited >90% of SARS-CoV-2 and SARS-CoV infection at concentration levels of 0.005 mg/mL to 0.03 mg/mL.
 They also found that PHELA had very strong binding energy interactions with SARS-CoV-2 proteins.

 Ecology

 The Rotheca myricoides interacts with several other species.
-Pseumenes depressus, the Asian Hornet, and Xylocopa ruficeps all visit the Rotheca myricoides.
-Xylocopa phalothorax, Xylocopa tranquebarorum, Xylocopa nasalis eat the Rotheca myricoides.
+Pseumenes depressus, the Asian hornet, and Xylocopa ruficeps all visit the Rotheca myricoides.
+Xylocopa phalothorax, Xylocopa tranquebarorum, and Xylocopa nasalis eat the Rotheca myricoides.
+The plant plays a significant role in its native ecosystems by supporting pollinators like butterflie and bees.
+Its long corolla tubes are adapted to attract specific pollinators with long proboscises for effective pollen transfer.
+The plant provides food to birds that consume its drupes, helping in seed dispersal.

-The status on the Red List of South African plants is at "Least Concern" as assessed on 2005/06/30 as it was not highlighted as a potential taxa for conservation concern.
+The status on the Red List of South African plants is at "Least Concern" as assessed on 2005/06/30, as it was not highlighted as a potential taxa for conservation concern.